 In their article Should Health Studies Measure Wealth, Pollack et al. (2007) systematically analyze a total of 29 articles that used health as the dependent variable and wealth and at least one other socioeconomic-status variable as independent variables.
 Of the 29 articles analyzed, 14 used self assed health as their health variable.
 Most of those articles reported positive or mixed results.
 The other 15 articles used different variables for health such as: mortality, chronic conditions, functional status and mental health.
 Of the total of 29 studies, 15 found positive results, 10 found mixed results and only 4 found negative results.
 They conclude that there is a significant correlation between health and wealth.
 The correlation between health and wealth was most significant when the wealth variables were constructed from detailed questions instead of simpler questions (for example just a single question).
 It should however be noted that they only check for correlations and do not address causality.

 There are however some studies that do address causality in the health wealth connection and some find insignificant causal effects.
 Meer et al. (2003) use a straightforward instrumental variable strategy to deal with the endogeneity.
 They use inheritance as the instrument because, they reason, it does affect health but does not directly affect health nor is it affected by health.
 They do not find a significant effect from wealth on health by using inheritance as the instrument variable.
 They conclude that short run changes in wealth do not affect health.
 They do however note: “This finding does not rule out the possibility of a long-term impact of wealth on health” (Meer et al., 2003, p.
 729).
 Kim and Ruhm (2012) also use inheritance as exogenous wealth shocks and also find no significant effect on health.
 Au and Johnston (2015) even find that wealth shocks in the form of inheritance might even increase obesity in women.
 As obesity is an indicator of not so good health, this result is surprising as it contradicts the positive correlation between wealth and health.
+What about the correlation between genes and inherentences?
+It seems that there exclusion restriction is trivially violated.

 Apouey and Clark (2015) also find small or negligible effects on general health using lottery winnings and inheritance as instruments.
 They do however find that lottery winnings do produce better mental health but also increase smoking and social drinking.
 They note that “health is not a holistic concept, and we need to both be clear about what kind of health we are talking about and be ready for the possibility that different types of health behave in very different ways” (p.
 536).